Adopts Automated Function Point Specification

 Key Player, CISQ, to Host Webinar to Discuss New Specification

 Needham, MA- 01-17-2013- The Object Management Group (OMG®) Board of Directors has adopted the Automated Function Point (AFP) specification.
-The push for adoption was led by the Consortium for IT Software Quality (CISQ®), which is hosting a webinar to discuss the standard on Thursday, February 14th at 11am.
+The push for adoption was led by the Consortium for Information & Software Quality (CISQ®), which is hosting a webinar to discuss the standard on Thursday, February 14th at 11am.

 AFP provides a standard for automating the popular Function Point measure according to the counting guidelines of the International Function Point User Group (IFPUG).
 While there are several automated counters available in the market, there has never been a standard that ensures they are all counting the same way.